LG SN11RG review: the best Dolby Atmos soundbar package so far

 In fact, the soundbar’s portrayal of rear and rear height channel sounds is arguably the best I’ve heard from such a system to date.
 A fact which helps it produce a startlingly convincing three-dimensional soundscape for Dolby Atmos and DTS:X to place their sound effects in.

-Voices sound clear no matter how dense the sound mix they’re playing against, while the AI Sound Pro mode does an unusually effective job of upconverting simpler music sources, including stereo, so that they use all of the available audio channels.
+Voices sound clear no matter how dense the sound mix they’re playing against, while the Surround mode does an unusually effective job of upconverting simpler music sources, including stereo, so that they use all of the available audio channels.

 The key to this upconversion’s success is that it really does feel as if the limited-channel source has been put back in a mixing deck and recreated with proper multi-channel information.
 The sound isn’t just mindlessly repeated across multiple channels.

 If the purist in you can’t cope with stereo music not appearing as stereo, though, fear not.
-While the SN11RG defaults to AI Sound Pro upmixing, you can switch to standard stereo.
+While the SN11RG defaults to Surround mode upmixing, you can switch to standard stereo.
 And if you do, the system still sounds very good; warm yet clean, dynamic yet natural, and detailed without becoming too clinical.
 The stereo separation is wide without becoming incoherent, too.

 There are, though, still a few areas for LG and Meridian to work on for future flagship soundbars.
 Hard, aggressive effects, for instance, can lack impact if they appear on top of an already dense mix.
 The subwoofer, while undoubtedly a serious rumbler, is a bit one-dimensional compared with the sprightliness of the other speakers.
 Deep masculine voices can sometimes sound a bit thick and boxed in.